I’m warning you beforehand, what I’m about to say is going to seem utterly ridiculous.

 Anyway, to this very day I’m still not sure how this meal can make conquering the world possible, but my mother never lies.

 I remember the day she told me, I was having a devastating morning.
 I was about to take an entrance exam into the sixth grade.
-And this was a big deal because earlier that year, I’d failed fifth-grade—which drained my confidence and made me feel about as useful as a white crayon.
+And this was a big deal because earlier that year, I’d failed fifth-grade—which drained my confidence.

 Mama made the greasiest meal.
 Three eggs, cooked in fat from a Maxwell House can, bacon, potatoes, grits, and toast hearty enough to sand the hull of a battleship.

 I passed my test.
 I made it to the next grade.
 And eventually, my confidence began to improve.
-Thusly—and I’ve always wanted to use that word—I can only assume that breakfast played an important role in my sixth grade success.
+Thusly—and I’ve always wanted to use that word—I can only assume that breakfast played an important role.

 “You must be starving, honey,” she said.